-Examples of his work can be found at numerous public collections across the UK including the Dudley Museum, Dundee Art Gallery, Glasgow Museum, Leamington Art Gallery, Maidstone Museum, Paisley Museum, Sheffield Museum, the Tate, Walker Art Gallery and York Art Gallery.
+Examples of his work can be found at the Dudley Museum, Dundee Art Gallery, Glasgow Museum, Maidstone Museum, Paisley Museum, Sheffield Museum, the Tate, Walker Art Gallery and York Art Gallery.

 |The painting is housed in a new, English made gilt frame which is in excellent condition.
 The reverse bears a label for L. Freedman, an art dealer and frame maker founded in Edinburgh in 1890, with premises at 8 Antigua Street.
 It began operating solely as a picture framer sometime during the mid 20th century and now trades under a different name from the same address.